-5.3 The Degree Examination
+5.3 The defence of degree dissertation session

-The degree examination revolves around the defence of a thesis/dissertation prepared by the candidate.
+The defence of degree dissertation session revolves around the defence of a thesis/dissertation prepared by the candidate.

-5.4 Calculation of Degree marks/GPA
+5.4 Calculation of the final exam mark

-The degree mark/GPA is expressed as a mark out of one hundred and ten and is determined by the following parameters:
+The final grade, expressed as a mark out of one hundred and ten, is determined by the following parameters:

-The arithmetic mean of the marks obtained in the exams included in the course curriculum.
-Each honours grade is worth 0.33
+The arithmetic mean of the marks obtained in the exams included in the study plan.
+Each honours grade is worth 0.33.
+Students who pass the Practical Assessment are awarded a pass mark, which is not included in the calculation of the degree mark.

-Tioriours grade is worth 0.55

-Type of research (experimental study; presentation of case histories;

-case reports; desk study) maximum 4 points 7

-Quality of the presentation maximum 1 point

-Mastery of the topic maximum 1 point

-Ability in the discussion maximum 1 point

-Course duration Degree on schedule 2 points 2

-Repeating student 0 points

-Honours ≥ 6 2 points 2

-≥ 3 1 point
+Type of research (experimental study; presentation of case histories; case reports; desk study) Maximum 4 points Quality of the presentation maximum 1 point 7 Mastery of the topic maximum 1 point Ability in the discussion e discussion maximum 1 point Course duration Degree on schedule 2 points 2 Repeating student 0 points Honours 2 6 2 points 2 23 1 point

-Clinical activity assessment 3 points 3
+Clinical activity assessment 3 points 3 TOTAL 14

-TOTAL 14

 The Committee may, with a unanimous vote, award honours to candidates with a final score of 113 or higher.

 No more than 15 slides may be used for the PowerPoint presentation and they may be used only as an aid for the candidate to facilitate a better understanding of the presentation.

 The presentation should last 15 minutes with 5 minutes for discussion.